1jss/C9-lang/README.md

 - Format code with clang-format using the configuration file in the `code` folder.

 ## Compiling
-> Note that C9 is built around having only one translation unit (one .c file).
-This avoids the need for a build system and make the build process very simple.
+> Note that C9 is built around having only one .c file in the compile command.
+This avoids the need for a build system and makes the build process very simple.
+To read more about this approach, search for the terms "jumbo build", "unity build" or "single translation unit".

 To compile C9 code, use the following flags: